-305.3.3 RESTRAINT OF PREGNANT PERSONS
+306.3.2 RESTRAINT OF PREGNANT PERSONS

 Persons who are known to be pregnant should be restrained in the least restrictive manner that is effective for officer safety.
-Leg restraints, waist chains, or handcuffs behind the body should not be used unless the deputy has a reasonable suspicion that the person may resist, attempt escape, injure themself or others, or damage property.
+Leg restraints, waist chains, or handcuffs behind the body should not be used unless the officer has a reasonable suspicion that the person may resist, attempt escape, injure themself or others, or damage property.

-No person who is in labor, delivery, or recovery after delivery shall be handcuffed or restrained except in extraordinary circumstances, and only when a supervisor makes an individualized determination that such restraints are necessary for the safety of the detainee, deputies, or others.
+No person who is in labor, delivery, or recovery after delivery shall be handcuffed or restrained except in extraordinary circumstances, and only when a supervisor makes an individualized determination that such restraints are necessary for the safety of the detainee, officers, or others.
 See the Transporting Persons in Custody Policy for guidelines relating to transporting pregnant persons.

-305.3.4 RESTRAINT OF JUVENILES
+306.3.3 RESTRAINT OF JUVENILES

-A juvenile under 14 years of age should not be restrained unless suspected of committing a dangerous felony or when the deputy has a reasonable suspicion that the juvenile may resist, attempt escape, injure themself, injure the deputy, or damage property.
+A juvenile under 14 years of age should not be restrained unless suspected of committing a dangerous felony or when the officer has a reasonable suspicion that the juvenile may resist, attempt escape, injure themself, injure the officer, or damage property.